Health care is full of terms we don't use in our everyday lives. Here are some key terms you may come across as you read about health care coverage.

 Obamacare - the Affordable Care Act, also known as the health care law, passed in March 2010.
 It puts in place strong consumer protections, provides coverage options and has tools to help you make informed choices about your health coverage.

 Open enrollment (Health Insurance Marketplace) - the period of time each year when you can choose from available plans within the Health Insurance Marketplace.
-For coverage in 2018, the open enrollment period through the Health Insurance Marketplace begins November 1, 2017 and runs through December 15, 2017.
+The open enrollment period through the Health Insurance Marketplace begins each year November 1 and runs through December 15, although some states may allow a longer period.

 Original Medicare - the traditional fee-for-service program offered directly through the federal government.
 Under Original Medicare, the government pays directly for the health care services you receive.
 You can see any doctor that takes Medicare anywhere in the country.
 Original Medicare is sometimes called “traditional” Medicare.
 Unless you make another choice, you will have Original Medicare.